About

 In 2023 he chaired the judges of the Baillie Gifford Prize for Non-Fiction’s 25th anniversary Winner of Winners Award.

-His most recent book, Who Are We Now?
-(Picador), is about the condition of England.
+His most recent book is Who Are We Now?
+Stories of Modern England (Picador), 2022.

-He is working on a short book about Clement Attlee.
+He is writing a short book about Clement Attlee for the Swift Press’ Prime Minister Series.